 Growing Potted Artichokes

 Annual artichokes are usually started from seed indoors while perennial artichokes are usually purchased as starts.
-Start annual seeds indoors about 8 weeks prior to the last frost-free date for your area.
+Start annual seeds indoors about eight weeks prior to the last frost-free date for your area.

-Plant the seeds in pots that are at least 4-5 inches (10-13 cm.) across to allow for growth.
+Plant the seeds in pots that are at least 4 to 5 inches (10-13 cm.) across to allow for growth.
 Sow seeds just under the soil.

 Keep the seedlings moist and in a sunny area that gets at least 10 hours of light per day.
 If need be, supplement the light with artificial lighting.
 Fertilize the seedlings lightly every couple weeks.

 Harden the plants off over the course of a week before transplanting into larger containers outside.

 How to Grow an Artichoke in a Container